-AUSTRIA Was there really so much treasure hidden in Galera?
-DON LOPE You can tell 2355 by your soldiers' glee.
-AUSTRIA I wish to present the prizes of war to my sister and queen.
-I will collect from the soldiers everything worth sending to her.
-2360 DON LOPE I made some purchases with the same purpose in mind.
+LOPE I made some purchases with the same purpose in mind.
 Let me offer you this necklace, which I bought from a man who won it.
 It is the best jewel of them all, my lord.
 2365 AUSTRIA It is very fine, and I may justly receive it, as I may justly grant whatever favor you ask in return.
-I shall teach you how to receive 2370 as you teach me how to give.
-DON LOPE I ask only one thing in exchange, that you make use of it and of me.
-Enter DON ÁLVARO and ALCUZCUZ dressed as Spanish Christian soldiers DON ÁLVARO Alcuzcuz, I want only you as my companion and friend 2375 on my endeavor today.
-ALCUZCUZ It's good you trust me, but I do not understand what your aim to accomplish here... but, shush.
+I shall teach you how to receive as you teach me how to give.
+2370 LOPE I ask only one thing in exchange, that you make use of it and of me.
+Enter ÁI VARO and ALCUZCUZ dressed as Spanish Christian sola liers ÁLVARO Alcuzcuz, I want only you as my companion and friend on my endeavor today.
+2375 ALCUZCUZ It's good you trust me, but I do not understand what your aim to accomplish here but, shush.
 This is His Tallness.
-2380

-DON ÁLVARO That is Don Juan de Austria?
-ALCUZCUZ Yes, I swear.
-DON ÁLVARO His fame and reputation merit great respect.
+2380 ÁLVARO That is Don Juan de Austria?
+ALCUZCUZ Yes, I swear. ÁLVARO His fame and reputation merit great respect.
 AUSTRIA How even these pearls are!
-2385 DON ÁLVARO Even if I wished to, I could not look away.
+2385 ÁLVARO Even if I wished to, I could not look away.
 I recognize that necklace (oh my soul!) that he holds in his hand (alas!) for I gave it to Maleca.
 2390 AUSTRIA Let us go, Don Lope.
 That soldier there watches me so intently!

-DON LOPE Who wouldn't wonder 2395 at the sight of you, my lord?
-Exit DON JUAN DE AUSTRIA, DON LOPE, and SOLDIERS DON ÁLVARO I am struck speechless.
-ALCUZCUZ Now, my lord, that you are alone, tell me why we come here from the Alpujarra?
-DON ÁLVARO 2400 You will know soon enough.
-ALCUZCUZ Don't need more reason than the fact me being here to regret following you.
-DON ÁLVARO Why?
+LOPE Who wouldn't wonder at the sight of you, my lord?
+2395 Exit AUSTRIA, LOPE, and SOLDIERS ÁLVARO I am struck speechless.
+ALCUZCUZ Now, my lord, that you are alone, tell me why we come here from the Alpujarra? ÁLVARO You will know soon enough.
+2400 ALCUZCUZ Don't need more reason than the fact me being here to regret following you. ÁLVARO Why?
 ALCUZCUZ Listen and I will say.
-2405 Me, sir, have been captive of a Christian soldier who if he sees me in the field will kill me.
-DON ÁLVARO How could he recognize you 2410 in that disguise?
+Me, sir, have been captive of a Christian soldier who if he sees me in the field will kill me.
+2405 ÁLVARO How could he recognize you in that disguise?
+With our new clothes we can make our way through their camp 2410 without arousing suspicions.
+There is nothing in our appearance to show that we are Moriscos.
+2415 ALCUZCUZ You, who speak the language well, you, who are not captive, you, who look Spanish, can safely pass.
+Me, who don't know how to pronounce, me, who have been prisoner, me, who have never worn these clothes, how can I avoid the punishment?
+2420 2425 ÁLVARO By speaking only to me.
+No one will pay attention 2723 to a servant.